-Adapt the number of strips according to the volume of the treated wardrobe or drawer and cut it into pieces if needed (minimum one quarter of a strip).
+Adapt the number of flavour bags according to the volume of the treated wardrobe or drawer.

-Use the product for 6 months and repeat treatment only if necessary and maximal 2 times per year.
+Use the product for 3 months and repeat treatment only if necessary.

 2.1.4.3 Use-specific risk mitigation measures

 For use only in areas that are inaccessible to infants, children, companion animals (specifically cats) and non-target animals.
 (N114)